langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - Today, the modern development process iterates so quickly that the relative cost to fix flaws after deployment is minimal, thus removing much of the incentive to shift left.
 This means that the cost imperative for shifting left is no longer there, but we still have a security imperative to avoid building software without vulnerabilities.
-In this new world, the goals for security now need to be about “shifting everywhere,” injecting security measures throughout the entire development life cycle, not just in the beginning.
+In this new world, the goals for security now need to be about "shifting everywhere," injecting security measures throughout the entire development life cycle, not just in the beginning.
   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]